-Born in the USSR, grew up in Maryland, moved to Oregon for four years and now it's on to California.
-I want to meet many shiny happy people to show me around, and to re-create the amazing community and tribe I had in Portland of burners, performers, flow artists, cuddle buddies (I love cuddle puddles!), poly people, vegans, lovers, gods and goddesses.
+Born in the USSR, grew up in Maryland, moved to Oregon for a while and now it's on to California.
+I want to meet many shiny happy people to show me around, and to re-create the amazing community and tribe I had in Portland of burners, performers, flow artists, cuddle buddies (I love cuddle puddles!), poly people, vegans, lovers, entrepreneurs, gods and goddesses.
 If this sounds like you, let's connect!

 A glimpse into my world:

 Current articles I have open to remind me to read (I always have far too many tabs):